Champions League: Nagelsmann gets second bite at Tuchel and PSG | DW | 03.11.2020

 "I think we were very brave in the first 10 minutes, but their first goal took our courage away," he said.
 "That's the lesson, we must not hide."

+"The team has to show more mentally.
+Things will only work if we play as a team.
+One key player isn't enough.
+We need 11 key players," said Tuchel in Leipzig.

-That loss of pace puts more pressure on Angel Di Maria to influence the match with his guile, creativity and delivery.
+Nevertheless, Angel Di Maria will be keen to influence the match with his guile, creativity and delivery.
 Leading the line will be youngster Moise Kean, who is in fine form with four goals in his last three games.

 Nagelsmann was bullish when questioned about the absence of Mbappe and Neymar, pointing out that Leipzig will be without Lukas Klostermann and both Marcel Halstenberg and Tyler Adams are doubtful.